alinourollahi/nxos-automation/README.md

 ### Variables

-You need to provide values for the following parameters:
+You need to provide values for the following parameters in 'vars/main.yml' file:
 - `vlan.id`
 - `vlan.name`
 - `vlan.subnet`